NOW ACCEPTING NEW CLIENTS | DIRECT BILLING | IN PERSON & ONLINE | EVENINGS & WEEKENDS AVAILABLE

 -

-When your anxiety is mostly in your body (feelings): If you feel revved up, shaky, or have a racing heart, Somatic Therapy and Holistic Therapy are bottom-up approaches to help your nervous system regulate, release energy, and learn to turn off the alarm.
+When your anxiety is mostly in your body (feelings): If you feel revved up, shaky, or have a racing heart, Somatic Therapy is a bottom-up approach to help your nervous system regulate, release energy, and learn to turn off the alarm.

 -

-When your anxiety is from a past event (memories): If you feel distress after a car accident or trauma, Accelerated Resolution Therapy (ART) or EMDR Therapy can help your brain re-process stuck memories, removing their painful emotional charge so they no longer trigger you.
+When your anxiety is from a past event (memories): If you feel distress after a car accident or trauma, EMDR Therapy can help your brain re-process stuck memories, removing their painful emotional charge so they no longer trigger you.

 This is why our therapists are trained in multiple approaches, so we can build a plan that is as unique as you are.